 (719) 453-1035 firstname.lastname@example.org

-Linda Wilson joined the AAFS Standards Board in January 2018 as the Technical Coordinator.
-She works with the ASB Board, the AAFS and ASB staff, and the consensus bodies to coordinate and facilitate the documentation, meetings, the development of standards, technical reports, and other output of the consensus body(ies), ensuring that all documentation is ANSI compliant.
+Emma Becker joined the AAFS Standards Board in December 2022 as the ASB Standards Coordinator.
+She works with the ASB Board, the AAFS and ASB staff, and the consensus bodies to coordinate and facilitate the documentation, meetings, the development of standards, technical reports, and other output of the consensus bodies, ensuring that all documentation is ANSI compliant.

 Mary C. McKiel